Your guide part one: your support

 You will have a keyworker who will work alongside you to create your support plan.
 You can decide how you want your support plan to be recorded.
 It can be written down in words, or made using images, or both.

 Part of your support plan includes looking at risks to yourself and others.
-For some situations we might have risk assessments and support plans that tell staff how to work safely with you.
+For some situations we might have risk assessments and support plans that tell the team how to work safely with you.
 In some circumstances it might not be appropriate to discuss those parts of your plan with you.
 You can ask other people to help you talk to us about your support; this could be a friend, a family member or someone from an advocacy group.

 If you need extra support that your support team cannot provide, we will discuss this with you and try to help you to find the right person to support you.